aixiansheng/go-dispatch/Readme.md

 ## Serializing tasks

 Serial queues can asynchronously execute tasks, one-at-a-time.
-This can be useful for protect operations that are not safe for concurrent execution, such as appending to a list.
+This can be useful for protecting operations that are not safe for concurrent execution, such as appending to a list.

 ```